 We will do everything we can to make bunion treatments accessible to every patient, regardless of their financial situation.
 Our staff and doctors will be happy to answer your questions.

-Learn More About Bunion and Hammertoe Surgery
+Learn More About Bunion Surgery

 If you have chronic bunion pain or severe deformity in your foot, make an appointment and talk to one of our board certified physicians.
 Our experienced specialists work out of 4 offices in the Milwaukee area.
 We'll examine your feet, explain your treatment options and answer your questions.
 At Advanced Foot & Ankle of Wisconsin, we put the care back into patient care.